 Writing the context study

 During the engagement phase, community members shared stories about people, places, and events in Minneapolis.
 The consultant team wrote an outline for the context study.
-In this second phase, we are using that outline to write the context study.
-The context study will be completed by summer 2025.
+In this second phase, we used that outline to write the context study.
+The context study was completed in June 2025.

 This project was made possible in part by the people of Minnesota through a grant funded by an appropriation to the Minnesota Historical Society from the Minnesota Arts and Cultural Heritage Fund.